brodynelly/brodynelly/README.md

 ## 👋 About Me

 Hi, I’m **Brody** – computer science student by day, coffee-addict code gremlin by night.
-I study at the **University of Missouri-Columbia**, where I juggle full-stack development projects, side quests in AI-driven livestock analytics, and the occasional philosophical crisis over semicolon placement.
+I study at the **University of Missouri-Columbia**, where I juggle full-stack development projects, side quests in AI-driven data integration pipelines, and the occasional philosophical crisis over semicolon placement.

 If you’re looking for someone who can commit to the grind, deploy Docker containers like a madman, and also make puns about Java (the language *and* the coffee)—we might just be a match made in GitHub.